 Quality time to me is shutting off from the world, even if it's just half an hour.
 And being in the moment with my loved-ones.
 Being present, in mind and body.
 And so when I do our yearly vacation plans, I keep in mind that for long stretches of time, I will not be active on social media, I will not be blogging, nor will I be answering text messages minutes after receiving them - because in fact, my phone is switched off.

 This year, we have had a few mini-holidays.
-And recently Papa Bear, Miss E and I drive across the border into The Netherlands and vacationed in a resort north of Amsterdam.
+And recently we drove across the border into The Netherlands and vacationed in a resort north of Amsterdam.
 The weather was not that great and it wasn't exactly 'white sandy beach'.
 But it was still really nice.

 We had a few hiccups: first house had no hot water; moved to another house; second house had no freezer.
 Luckily though, we were on vacation mode and we took everything with a pinch of salt, stayed calm and carried on.